spky/pancad/docs/source/usage.rst

     :end-before: [constraint-definition-end]

 The sketch constraints were the hard part, so now all that's left is to extrude the sketch to finish off the cube.
-We'll do this by making a PanCAD :class:`~PanCAD.geometry.Extrude` using its :meth:`~PanCAD.geometry.Extrude.from_length` method.
+We'll do this by making a pancad :class:`~pancad.geometry.Extrude` using its :meth:`~pancad.geometry.Extrude.from_length` method.
 Using from_length's default arguments will extrude the sketch directly from the plane it's defined on.

 .. literalinclude:: tutorials/how_do_i_make_a_freecad_file.py